-Some clinical sites require a physical exam and proof of health insurance.
-Failure to supply all required (unexpired) documentation may prohibit the student from attending clinical.
-A student who cannot complete program clinical requirements may not continue in the nursing program.
+Some clinical sites require a current (within 6 months) physical exam and/or proof of unexpired health insurance.
+Failure to supply all required (unexpired) documentation may prohibit the student from attending clinical, resulting in an occurrence.
+A student who cannot complete program clinical requirements may not continue in the program.